ArthropodAssault/PureCrystal-1.1/README.md

 ================

 Graveler and Golem now learn rock slide.
 Graveler will learn it if it evolves from geodude at level 25.
 Otherwise, it can be learned as golem at level 32.

-Typhlosion now learns flamethrower once it evolves from quilava at level 36.
-Quilava learns flame wheel at level 25.

 Crobat can learn sludge bomb via TM